 Poles, who saved Jews during the Holocaust, came from all sorts of places and were driven by differing motivations.
-For rescuing another person, each one risked their own life and the lives of their family members.
-Am...
+Among them were well-known artists – writers, actors and musicians.

 TO MY MUMMY AS A KEEPSAKE - Jewish Children Rescued From the Holocaust

 The exhibition tells individual stories and the common experiences of all rescued Jewish children - the dramatic separation from their families, a new home, a new identity and a difficult life after the War.